 Instructions

-- Prep: Wash your pomegranate well, and dry it off.
+- Prep: Wash and dry your pomegranate(s) well.

-- Slice: Using a small chef's knife or paring knife, cut a shallow circular section off the top of the pomegranate and remove it.
+- Slice: Using a small chef's knife or paring knife, cut a shallow circular section off of the top of the pomegranate and remove it.
 Then, carefully make six shallow slices down the pomegranate from top to bottom.

 Leave a Reply